lkounadis/fixed-minor-patch-package-json/README.md

   * --patch: will update the package dependencies with the patch`~` symbol and update the packages from the currently installed ones

-you can also use the flags together e.g --dev --minor or --prod --patch
+you can also use the flags together e.g `npx fixed-minor-patch-package-json --dev --minor` or `npx fixed-minor-patch-package-json --prod --patch`

 # USAGE
-to use simply install ( npm i fixed-minor-patch-package-json ) then run the binary
+to use simply install ( `npm i fixed-minor-patch-package-json` ) then run the binary
-  * Directly ./node_modules/.bin/fixed-minor-patch-package-json
+  * Directly `./node_modules/.bin/fixed-minor-patch-package-json`
-  * Or using npx fixed-minor-patch-package-json
+  * Or using `npx fixed-minor-patch-package-json`